 2. Join Stem and Bowl to Make Your Snowman Pipe

 The pill bottle is the "bowl" of the snowman pipe; you must join it securely to a "stem."
-I used a straw as the stem for my snowman pipe, but a butter knife is better (see below).
-If you use a butter knife, insert the handle end into the bottle.
+You can use a straw, a pencil, or a butter knife with the blade end in the pill bottle.

-With the Dremel tool, drill a hole through both sides of the bottle (toward the bottom of the bottle) to accommodate the stem.
-I marked holes with a magic marker prior to drilling, to serve as a guide.
+Drill a hole through both sides of the bottle (toward the bottom of the bottle) to accommodate the stem.
+Mark holes with a magic marker prior to drilling, to serve as a guide.
 Inserting the stem through both sides will provide a firmer, more secure fit.